Hoyasumii/bee-movie/README.md

 To the final Tournament of Roses parade in Pasadena.

-They've moved it to this weekend b
+They've moved it to this weekend be